furmak331/furmak331/README.md

 🌱 What I'm Currently Diving Into

-Right now, I'm sharpening my skills in web development and automation, and taking a deep dive into cybersecurity.
+Right now, I'm sharpening my skills in web development and automation, and taking a deep dive into Deep learning.
 I enjoy cracking complex problems with code and making the web a safer place.

 🌟 A Bit More About Me